 Lying in the heart of Uganda is a wildlife park like no other, its atmosphere so unique that it allows those who enter its vastness to immerse themselves in the unpredictability and endless wilderness that is the true quality of Africa.
 Enjoy a traditional safari in Queen Elizabeth National Park-probably the best option since it contains a wide variety of wildlife and is easily accessible in the western corner of Uganda.

-Covering an area of 1978 km2 that stretch from north to south along Lake Edward border, you are given over to an almost indescribable wildlife experience.
-Certainly it ranks with the best in Africa and is the flagship of the country’s national parks - rated as the ultimate safari experience.
-The park is located at the base of the 'Mountains of the Moon' - the Rwenzori Range - and the views from some of the camps are simply spectacular.
-It can be reached in about 5 hours on a reasonably good road from Kampala and there is a dirt road running all the way to Bwindi.
-If you plan to hire car in Kampala and drive your self, note that the speed limit is 100km per hour, though it changes in different areas.
-Take note of road sign posts, many traffic police on the road will charge you for over speeding, or overtaking in corners or for driving a car in dangerous mechanical conditions.
-This is Africa, vehicles are old, you are advised to hire a car from credible car rental companies such as 4x4 Uganda Limited, Uganda Self drive, Road trip Uganda and 4x4 Kenya among others.
+Covering an area of 1978 km2 that stretches from north to south along the Lake Edward border, you are given over to an almost indescribable wildlife experience.
+Certainly, it ranks with the best in Africa and is the flagship of the country’s national parks – rated as the ultimate safari experience.
+The park is located at the base of the ‘Mountains of the Moon’ – the Rwenzori Range – and the views from some of the camps are simply spectacular.
+It can be reached in about 5 hours on a reasonably good road from Kampala and there is a dirt road running all the way to Bwindi Forest.
+If you plan to hire a car in Kampala and drive yourself, note that the speed limit is 100km per hour, though it changes in different areas.
+Take note of road signposts, many traffic police on the road will charge you for overspeeding, or overtaking in corners, or for driving a car in dangerous mechanical conditions.
+This is Africa, vehicles are old, you are advised to hire a car from credible car rental companies such as 4×4 Uganda Limited, Uganda Self drive, Road Trip Uganda, and 4×4 Kenya among others.

-Invigorating crystal clear air, beautiful scenery, tranquil ambiance and an abundance of wildlife offer you a special and personal African wilderness experience at Queen Elizabeth National Park.
-The park boasts a conservation success story of wildlife such as the African lion, Buffaloes, leopard, Herds of elephants, tree climbing lions in Ishasha sector, antelope including the native Ugandan kob.
-Bird life is prolific with about 611 species - a quarter of Africa's total bird-life, and over half of Uganda bird species!
-The park covers an area of about 2000 sq km characterized by rolling hills, savannah grassland, lush rainforest, crater lakes and the Kazinga Channel that connects Lakes Edward and George.
+Invigorating crystal clear air, beautiful scenery, tranquil ambiance, and an abundance of wildlife offer you a special and personal African wilderness experience at Queen Elizabeth National Park.
+The park boasts a conservation success story of wildlife such as the African lion, Buffaloes, leopard, Herds of elephants, tree-climbing lions in the Ishasha sector, antelope including the native Ugandan kob.
+Birdlife is prolific with about 611 species – a quarter of Africa’s total bird-life, and over half of Uganda bird species!
+The park covers an area of about 2000 sq km characterized by rolling hills, savannah grassland, lush rainforest, crater lakes, and the Kazinga Channel that connects Lakes Edward and George.
 This 32km long body of water runs between Lake Edward and Lake George and is filled to the brim with hippos and crocodiles.
 See these animals from a sundowner boat cruise down the channel.